Exclusive Year End Deal: 15% OFF – Offer Ends Soon

 Evaluating your intranet success using the above-mentioned intranet metrics can help in taking measures to improve your intranet’s performance and drive employee engagement.
 It can also help you map your intranet goals with the outcomes, build or alter strategies, measure and assess ROI that in turn helps drive continuous improvement and make key decisions.
 When it becomes a regular and on-going practice, you may never need a new intranet again.

-If you are an organization that would like to increase your intranet’s adoption by leveraging Office 365 (now renamed Microsoft 365), please contact us at bizinfo@bizportals.com.
+If you are an organization that would like to increase your intranet’s adoption by leveraging Microsoft 365, please contact us at bizinfo@bizportals.com.
 We can help you evaluate your needs and provide you with an effective intranet solution that fits you.

 Get Free Product Tour